sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 ## Tablets, touch pads, and touch screens

-Data tablets provide *absolute positioning*, where rows and columns of wires or a capacitive layer can determine the exact position of a stylus or finger on the surface of the tablet
+Data tablets provide *absolute positioning*,
+- Where rows and columns of wires or a capacitive layer can determine the exact position of a stylus or finger on the surface of the tablet

-Touch pads in particular are a common feature on laptops, and provide a small surface for relative positioning, but through the lens of a logical model, they can be treated as an absolute positioning device
+Touch pads in particular are a common feature on laptops, and provide
+- A small surface for relative positioning,
+- But through the lens of a logical model, they can be treated as an absolute positioning device

 These devices also allow for more complex gestures, such as *multi-touch*, pinching, and swiping, which while still under the purview of a pointing device, can be thought of as a completely different class of input